Take Action

 You are likely paid with a currency that is losing value each year.
 If that currency declines five percent during a year, then your salary declined five percent.
 Unless you negotiate a five percent raise, you will earn less the next year.
 The solution is to base your contract on something that is not declining in value at all or as much, such as another currency, a commodity, or a basket of commodities that holds value.
 This is called indexing and is common with cross-border employment that involves two national currencies.

-- If you negotiate a $1,000 monthly salary, calculate the worth in your preferred money commodity.
+1. If you negotiate a $1,000 monthly salary, calculate the worth in your preferred money commodity.
 If you think wheat is not losing value (because people still like bread), then calculate the value of $1,000 in wheat.
 Let’s say one dollar buys one bushel of wheat.
 Then your contract would be for 1,000 bushels of wheat, though you’d still be paid in dollars.

 Profits and prices measured in dollars can be misleading.
-A person might buy a home for $100,000 and sell it for $200,000, or two times the dollar price, but lose wealth because prices of everything else generally rose three times.
+A person might buy a home for $100,000 and sell it for $200,000 — double the dollar price — but lose wealth because all prices rose three times.
+The house needed to sell for $300,000 to have retained the original value.

 Avoid this confusion by measuring the value of products, your salary, or a home in another real product to see the “real price” or to understand something’s true worth.
 For example, assume you live in an area with high inflation and you get a new job with a salary 25 percent higher than your current job.
 You go from earning $20,000 in 2011 to earning $25,000 in 2012, or $5,000 more.
 However, if the prices for everything rose 25 percent, than you are no better off.

 To better measure value, you could measure your salary in a real product, such as pounds of wheat.
 You could calculate that in 2011 a pound of wheat cost $1, meaning $20,000 is worth 20,000 pounds of wheat.
 In 2012, the price of wheat rises to $1.25, meaning your salary is still worth 20,000 pounds of wheat.
 You are not making more wealth in terms of wheat.